 The University will continue to evaluate and reassess its research capacity and the position of its disciplines, rewarding excellence and managing improvements where required.
 The University will also pursue improved government funding of research and seek to further diversify research funding sources.

-The research portfolio is led by the Deputy Vice-Chancellor (Research) with the support of the Pro Vice-Chancellor (Research Collaboration & Infrastructure), Pro Vice-Chancellor (Research Capability), Pro Vice-Chancellor (Research Partnerships & External Relations) and Pro Vice-Chancellor (Graduate & International Research).
+The research portfolio is led by the Deputy Vice-Chancellor (Research) with the support of the Pro Vice-Chancellor (Research Infrastructure & Systems), Pro Vice-Chancellor (Research Capability), Pro Vice-Chancellor (Research Collaboration & Partnerships) and Pro Vice-Chancellor (Graduate & International Research).